Courses

 What do students need to bring with them?

-*Please note that there will be break weeks on Monday 6th May and Monday 27th May (for Bank Holidays) courses will resume the following week, meaning that the last session will take place Monday 8th July.
+*Please note that there will a break week on Monday 28th October (for Half Term) and courses will resume the following week, meaning that the last session will take place Monday 9th December.

 Book Now

-Reduction Linocut Printing, Thursdays from 25th April 2024
+Reduction Linocut Printing, Tuesdays from 1st October 2024

 Tutor: Russell John